Firefighter bitten in face by pit bull after San Leandro fire

 Once the fire was out, two pit bulls were pronounced dead.

-Right before the male dominant dog bit the firefighter, he asked the fire victim if the dog was secure.
+Right before the male dominant dog bit Whiting, he asked the fire victim if the dog was secure.

-"He did ask if that dog was secured with the leash and the girl wasn't holding it really taught," Evans said.
+"He did ask if that dog was secured with the leash and the girl wasn't holding it really taut," Evans said.
 "The dog attacked him for no reason."

-Officials are not releasing the name of the Battalion Chief but say he is a well-respected veteran with the department.
+Officials said Whiting is a well-respected veteran with the department.
+Alameda County Fire tweeted an image of the dog along with a wish that Whiting recovers.

+This AM #ALCOFirefighters rescued a 15 y/o girl & 18 dogs from a 🏠 fire at 16011 Maubert in Ashland (unincorporated San Leandro).
+One of the dogs, a male pit bull, then attacked one of our Battalion Chiefs.
+Please join us in keeping BC John Whiting in your 🙏🏽 as he recovers. pic.twitter.com/33ONKrMtPz— Alameda County Fire (@AlamedaCoFire) July 15, 2018

-He was taken to Eden Hospital in Castro Valley before being transferred to Stanford Hospital for surgery.
+Whiting was taken to Eden Hospital in Castro Valley before being transferred to Stanford Hospital for surgery.

 Alameda County Sheriff officials say residents are only allowed to have two dogs unless they have a permit.
 Neighbors knew there were multiple dogs at the property.

-"I hear the dogs but we don't hear the dogs to where we thought 20 might be in there," said Julia Dunson who works nearby.
+"I hear the dogs but we don't hear the dogs to where we thought 20 might be in there," said Julia Dunson, who works nearby.

 There is now a criminal neglect investigation underway by the Sheriff's Office.